-At about mile 3 you cross Springtown Road, followed by a fine example of a steel-truss bridge over placid Wallkill River.
+As you continue south, you'll enjoy the surrounding views of hillsides, wetlands, forests and fields.
+Just after you cross Springtown Road, you'll see another fine example of a steel-truss bridge over placid Wallkill River.
 South of the bridge, a viewing platform with benches off of the trail encourages enjoyment of the wetland wildlife.

 For almost 0.25 mile between Plains Road and Broadhead Avenue in New Paltz, the trail is asphalt.
 In New Paltz, the trail is adjacent to Huguenot Street, a National Historic Landmark District.
 At the intersection of the trail and Main Street in New Paltz, a great restaurant occupies the restored former train station.
 There are shops and additional eateries in New Paltz to tempt trail users.

 South of New Paltz, the trail surface returns to gravel and is a little rougher, but before you leave the outskirts of New Paltz, the trail gives you direct access to the Wallkill.
 The thick tree stand and cool water offer a refreshing dip on a hot summer day.
 Much of the next 5 miles pass through agricultural landscape and wetlands.
 The hedges lining the trail can grow high and thick, but every now and then a view of a small farm or field opens up.
 The trail ends suddenly at Denniston Road at the Gardiner and Shawangunk town line, but it's more convenient to load bikes in the hamlet of Gardiner, which has parking and an excellent ice cream shop on the trail as well.

-To reach the Gardiner trailhead, take the New Paltz exit off I-87 (New York State Thruway).
+To reach the Gardiner trailhead: Take the New Paltz exit off I-87 (New York State Thruway).
 Turn left on State Route 299/Main Street.
 In New Paltz, turn left on to State Route 208.
 Follow this to the intersection of Highway 44/State Route 55 and turn right.
 Now on Main Street head west into downtown Gardiner, then turn right on 2nd Street.
 Parking is on the left.